 While it was only an observation at the time, Bochkowsky turned out to be right.
 It was because of the salt particles being breathed in that these workers had such healthy lungs.
-Since it does mainly target the respiratory system, speloetherapy has been known to help with conditions such as: asthma, allergies, bronchitis, sinus infections, COPD and many more.
+Since it does mainly target the respiratory system, speleotherapy has been known to help various conditions.
+These conditions are such as: asthma, allergies, bronchitis, sinus infections, COPD and many more.
 According to Pubmed, a study was conducted of 216 children with bronchial asthma.
-In conclusion to the study, speleotherapy “noticeably diminished broncho-obstructive syndrome and improved pulmonary ventilation.” and was “recommended to include speleotherapy in salt mines into combined rehabilitation treatment of pediatric asthmatics.”
+In conclusion to the study, speleotherapy “noticeably diminished broncho-obstructive syndrome and improved pulmonary ventilation.”.
+It was “recommended to include speleotherapy in salt mines into combined rehabilitation treatment of pediatric asthmatics.”

 Another great perk is that speleotherapy strengthens the immune system.
-Salt inhibits the growth of bacteria, making it extremely hard for viruses and infections to invade the body and get you sick.
-You’ll find yourself getting fewer colds since your body has become so strong due to the constant exposure to salt therapy.
+Salt inhibits the growth of bacteria, viruses or fungi.
+This will make hard for viruses and infections to invade the body and get you sick.
+You’ll find yourself getting fewer colds since your body has become stronger due to constant exposure to salt therapy.